Prof Martin Dallimer

 - Website: Twitter | Googlescholar | Researchgate | ORCID

-I am interested in applying and integrating research techniques from across different disciplines to better understand the sustainable management of natural environments, biodiversity and ecosystems in a human-dominated world.
+I am interested in applying and integrating research techniques from across different disciplines to better understand the restoration, rehabilitation, conservation and sustainable management of natural environments, biodiversity and ecosystems in a human-dominated world.

 Self-repairing Cities: Balancing the impact of city infrastructure engineering on natural systems using robots.
-My role in this EPSRC Grand Challenge research programme is to explore how changes in pollution (noise, air, light) and increased automation might impact biodiversity and urban ecosystem function.
+My role in this EPSRC Grand Challenge research programme was to explore how changes in pollution (noise, air, light) and increased automation might impact biodiversity and urban ecosystems.

 NERC Knowledge Exchange Fellowship: 'Exchanging knowledge on the multiple values of urban green infrastructure in sub-Saharan Africa'.
 The majority of future urban expansion will occur in low-income regions, with Africa urbanising faster than any other continent.
-The fellowship is exploring the way that NERC science could underpin a step-change in the way urban green infrastructure is incorporated into policy and land-use decision making processes in rapidly growing cities in sub-Saharan Africa.
-To do this, I am working with partners, academics and local stakeholders in the cities of Malawi.
+The fellowship explored how to initiate a step-change in the way urban green infrastructure and nature-based solutions could be incorporated into policy and land-use decision making processes in rapidly growing cities in sub-Saharan Africa, working primarily with academics, businesses, NGOs and government ministries in the cities of Malawi.

 ADVENT: Addressing the value of energy and nature together.
 As part of the UKERC funded consortium we are investigating the public preference barriers to increased uptake of renewable and unconventional energy sources in the UK landscape.
 Our team, which includes Guy Ziv and Steve Carver in Geography is now fully up and running as we welcome Dr Cheng Wen as our post-doc on the project and Pip Roddis who will be undertaking her PhD as part of ADVENT.